CJWPaddles will be closed for the upcoming holidays. See you in 2025!

 Solid or Laminated

 Solid paddles are crafted from a single piece of lumber, typically a two-by-four (which in reality only measures 1-1/2" x 3-1/2") of appropriate length.
 Laminated paddles are crafted from multiple woods which are glued together to create the starting blank from which a paddle is carved.
 Lamination involves mixing different species and colors of woods to create unique paddle designs.
-The most common design are stripes.
+The most common designs are vertical (stripes) and/or horizontal (layers).
 Lamination can involve gluing as few as two pieces of lumber together or as many as nine strips of wood -- more complex glue-ups can create very attractive patterns within the paddle.

 Wood Choice